Lottie Moon and International Missions

 The Week of Prayer for International Missions is a special, focused time of prayer for Southern Baptist missionaries serving through the International Mission Board and the people whom they serve.

-We invite you to join us in this season of prayer, November 28-December 5, 2021.
+We invite you to join us in this season of prayer, November 27-December 4, 2022.

 In addition to prayer, your generosity in giving to the Lottie Moon Christmas Offering can make an eternal impact.
 When you give directly to this offering, 100% of your gifts support missionaries around the world.

-The 2021 goal for the Lottie Moon Christmas Offering is $185 million.
+The 2022 goal for the Lottie Moon Christmas Offering for our church is $6,000.